Quantco/glum/README.md

 [Documentation](https://docs.dev.quantco.cloud/qc-github-artifacts/Quantco/quantcore.glm/latest/index.html)

 Generalized linear models (GLM) are a core statistical tool that include many common methods like least-squares regression, Poisson regression and logistic regression as special cases.
 At QuantCo, we have used GLMs in e-commerce pricing, insurance claims prediction and more.
 We have developed `quantcore.glm`, a fast Python-first GLM library. `quantcore.glm` is starting to be used at DIL and will soon be used by DIL actuaries.
-It is based on a fork of scikit-learn, so it has a scikit-learn-like API.
+The development was based on [a fork of scikit-learn](https://github.com/scikit-learn/scikit-learn/pull/9405), so it has a scikit-learn-like API.
+We are thankful for the starting point provided by Christian Lorentzen in that PR!

 `quantcore.glm` is at least as feature-complete as existing GLM libraries like `glmnet` or `h2o`.
 It supports